open-oap/open-oap/README.md

 Development project for an open-source TYPO3 extension.

-Partners here:
+## Partners
 - GIZ funding programmes develoPPP and BACKUP Health (www.giz.de, www.develoPPP.de, www.giz.de/en/worldwide/39036.html)
 - cosmoblonde GmbH - we are a Berlin based TYPO3 agency (www.cosmoblonde.de)

+## Contact the maintainer
-contact for this project: open-oap-github@cosmoblonde.de
+for this project: open-oap-github@cosmoblonde.de

+## Version
+The current version is 1.1
 Work is in progess.
-This is still a pre-release version.

-The current version is 0.1 and that means there are still a few gaps.
-For example, the frontend parts still have to be transferred to this version (scss, js, build processes).
-There is also some documentation missing (but that's always the case, isn't it?).
+## Note
+This version of the extension is not in productive use, but contains the current code.
+However, we are currently (still) using another extension to extend fe-users to be able to use this data in the open-oap extension.
+There is currently no solution without this extension.
+It is also not freely available.
+If you are interested, please let us know and we can deliver it.

 see further information:
 - [change log](./Documentation/ChangeLog/Index.md)